AaditAntony/notepad-flutter/README.md

  consist of the working with the backend java created for the notepad where the java is connected with the flutter

+ls -a // used to show the hidden folder